sunrise-abhi/sunrise-systems/assets/website/sunrise-systems/BLOCK-VARIANTS-UPDATE.md

-# Block Variants Update - Implementation Summary
+# Block Variants System - Complete Reference

+**Last Updated:** October 28, 2025
+**Status:** Production-ready - All variants functional

 ## Overview
-Updated HeroBlock, TestimonialBlock, StatementBlock, and ImageBlock components with new layout variants and enhanced functionality.
-Also updated Section component and header transparency logic to support background image heroes.
+This document consolidates all block layout variant specifications and implementation details.
+It covers HeroBlock, TestimonialBlock, StatementBlock, and ImageBlock variants, plus Section component transparency and header behavior.
+All variants are fully functional and follow the 12-column grid system and 8px baseline rhythm.

 ## Changes Made